 Year 7 – we invite a variety of guest speakers from our local religious faith communities

 Year 8 – a representative of St Petrock’s in Exeter comes to talk about issues surrounding homelesness.

 Year 9 – students travel to London to visit an exhibition about the Holocaust

 Year 10 – students meet a Buddhist speaker to discuss faith and culture.
 Two trips are offered, one to Southall Gurdwara Buddhist Temple in London and a second trip also takes place, usually abroad.

 Year 13 – Exeter Crown Court hosts our Post-16 students for a visit which informs the Sociology component on the Criminal Justice System.
-We have also encouraged a range of speakers in including a high court judge, Barrister and Prison officer to speak to the students.
+We have also encouraged a range of speakers including a High Court Judge, Barrister and Prison Officer to speak to the students.

 For Philosophy students, we invite guest speakers to discuss philosophical and moral issues throughout their study.
 We also incorporate a trip to Exeter Buddhist Temple.